NicolletNjora/k2-connect-php/README.md

   - `amount`: Amount to charge. `REQUIRED`
   - `callbackUrl`: Amount to charge. `REQUIRED`
   - `accessToken`: Gotten from the [`TokenService`](#tokenservice) response `REQUIRED`
-  - `metadata`: It is a hash containing a maximum of 5 key value pairs
+  - `metadata`: It is an associative array containing a maximum of 5 key value pairs

 - `paymentRequestStatus([location ])`: